 There are a lot of problems in publishing in the biological sciences, but it doesn’t have to be this way.
 The aim for this book is firstly to help you navigate the current ‘closed’ system (while acknowledging that parts are already open), and act as a catalyst toward a more open, transparent and equal system for the future not only of publishing science, but permeating throughout the culture of the scientific project.
 We have all the tools to make this transition now, and I think that this change will likely come within the time frame of the careers of you as an Early Career Researcher.
 But as you will see, this change needs to be driven.

 While I’m going to pitch the transition from closed to open publishing as a simple process, and as a move from darkness into light, I acknowledge that it might best be defined as a wicked problem.
 I hope that a lot of these complexities will come out in the book, but acknowledge that a lot will be left unsaid.
-A large unanswered question is what happens to all the downstream impacts of losing a lucrative academic publishing business that employs tens of thousands of people.
+A large unanswered question is what happens to all the downstream impacts of changing a lucrative academic publishing business that employs tens of thousands of people.
 I like to think that many of these skilled people, who themselves are not recipients of the large fees acquired by the publishers, would be absorbed into the repurposed institutional libraries.
 No doubt, there will be casualties.
 But my belief is that the importance of the scientific project, and the wicked problem we currently face in academic publishing, far outweighs the problems that we will see during the transition.

 Throughout this book, I will make reference to the ‘scientific project’ as a broader philosophical stance in which our studies in biological sciences is simply a part (see Measey, 2021).
 This is a stronger institution without the culture of assumed knowledge and elitism that we see today.
 I consider movement away from the current model of publishing to be at the heart of this essential institutional transformation.
 Such a movement involves both bottom up changes, made by you as a researcher (such as starting an Open Science Community), and top down changes made by funding agencies, academic institutions and gatekeepers.

 There are three fundamental concepts that lie at the heart of understanding of current publishing models in the Biological Sciences (Figure 1.1).
 In themselves, none of them should be particularly influential as they don’t relate to your study, how well the study was done, or what your results were.
 Nevertheless, these three aspects of publishing are key in your understanding of the nuances of publishing, and your understanding will likely make the difference between publishing your work being an obstacle that is occasionally insurmountable, and finding your way with a lot more ease through the process.